CockpitPP/CockpitPP_Android/tuto.md

 All the rest will be pieces of screenshots we will place over the background view to show to the user the position of the buttons.

 So how to make screenshots?
-Just follow this post: *** [https://forums.eagle.ru/showpost.php?p=3224879&postcount=2](https://forums.eagle.ru/showpost.php?p=3224879&postcount=2)  ***
+Just follow this post: [https://forums.eagle.ru/showpost.php?p=3224879&postcount=2](https://forums.eagle.ru/showpost.php?p=3224879&postcount=2) maybe now you can use ***ModelViewer2.exe*** instead of ***ModelViewer.exe***
-You will ask me "why don't do screens in the game?", because it's not so easy to have the exact position of the camera in front of the panel, and it's easier to manage button positions starting animations.
+You will ask me "*why don't do screens in the game?*", because it's not so easy to have the exact position of the camera in front of the panel, and it's easier to manage button positions starting animations.

 So for the Mig21, I make pictures of the radar panel of the Mig21